A. (Mando) Rachovitsa, PhD

 2015-2016 Research Fellow at UC Berkeley - Centre for Technology, Society & Policy

-A. Rachovitsa, ‘International Law and the Global Public Interest - ICANN’s Independent Objector as a Mechanism of Responsive Global Governance’, in J. Summers (ed.), Non-State Actors and Changing Relations in International Law (Martinus Nijhoff, forthcoming 2017) [open access].
+- Rachovitsa, ‘International Law and the Global Public Interest - ICANN’s Independent Objector as a Mechanism of Responsive Global Governance’, in Summers and A. Gough (eds.), Non-State Actors and International Obligations – Creation, Evolution and Enforcement (BRILL, 2018) pp. 342-368.

-A. Rachovitsa, ‘General Principles of Public Order and Morality and the Domain Name System: Whither International Law?’
-(2016) 63 Netherlands International Law Review 23-49 [requires access].
+- Rachovitsa, ‘General Principles of Public Order and Morality and the Domain Name System: Whither International Law?’
+(2016) 63 Netherlands International Law Review 23-49.